pulp-platform/ara/README.md

 ## Supported instructions

-Check `FUNCTIONALITIES.md` to check which instructions are currently support by Ara.
+Check `FUNCTIONALITIES.md` to check which instructions are currently supported by Ara.

 ## Get started